 7 – Resident Evil 4 – PS5, 2023

 RE4R gave me a new core RE memory.
 Trapped in a room with three enemies, I used up all my ammo on the first two.
-This left taking on the strongest of the three with my knife.
-I swore a hell of a lot, but I got through it and loved it!
-This is testament to how well the game plays; in terms of movement, attack, and even blocking, this is the best RE has been.
+What followed was an awful lot of swearing as I took out the strongest of the three with a knife.
+Ultimately I loved it!
+In terms of movement, attack, and even blocking, this is the best RE has been.

 If you’re in the majority and love RE4, you’re in for an absolute treat with this remake.
 It’s likely going to be one of the best games you’ve ever played, ironing out all sorts of wrinkles as it goes through a big update without leaving behind what made it amazing.
 Some decent DLC to boot too.